hiccup444/MageArenaWiki/ModSync.md

 To make your mod compatible with ModSync, you need to:

-1. **Add ModSync as a dependency** in your plugin attributes
+1. **Add ModSync as a dependency** in your plugin attributes.
-2. **Define a sync mode** using a static string variable
-3. **Initialize your mod** knowing ModSync is available.
 Use a [Bepinex Hard Dependency](https://docs.bepinex.dev/articles/dev_guide/plugin_tutorial/2_plugin_start.html) to do this.
 Your mod should NOT load without ModSync present if it can be abused in vanilla lobbies.
+2. **Define a sync mode** using a static string variable
+3. **Initialize your mod** knowing ModSync is available
 ### Required Plugin Attributes

 ```csharp